 The Faubourg Marigny (FAW-burg MARE-uh-nee), or just “the Marigny,” is a youthful, hipster-heavy neighborhood -- sort of New Orleans’ answer to Brooklyn’s Bushwick or San Francisco’s Mission District.
 Home to the best music stretch in the city, Frenchmen Street, and lots of great, affordable restaurants and bars, it’s definitely the place to be for young, urban travelers (and bold, music-loving travelers of all ages).

-The Marigny is just a quick walk from the French Quarter, but at night, unless you’re walking with a fairly large group, you’ll likely want to zip over and back in a cab, and cabs are plentiful and cheap or take an Uber.
+The Marigny is just a quick walk from the French Quarter, but at night, unless you’re walking with a fairly large group, you’ll likely want to zip over and back in a cab or take an Uber.
 Though it’s a generally safe neighborhood, there are some sketchy or poorly lit blocks here and there.

 Most of the accommodations in the Marigny (and the adjacent Bywater) are bed-and-breakfasts, and they tend to run a bit less than similar rooms in the French Quarter or the Garden District would.
 If you're looking for a unique, off-the-beaten-path alternative to more traditional New Orleans tourist options, this is a good choice.